upavadi/tng-wp-login/README.md

 --------------

 ## **Change Log **
-- **Current Vesion 3.0 is under Developement**
+- **Current Vesion 3.1 Beta is under Developement**
-  - Add ability to work with TNG tables with prefixes - eg: wp_tng_xxxx
+  - Add ability to work with TNG tables with modified table names, as they appear in TNG setup.
   - Tighter error trapping
-  - Three Utilities Functional but not fully tested yet.
+  - Three Utilities not added yet.
     - Registration
     - User Profile
     - Lost Password
+    - Added success token for successful initialization
+  - Tested with PHP 8.0.1 - No errors
+  - Tested with Wordpress 5.9
+    - Throws up few Wordpress errors with PHP 8.0.1 - Plugin has no errors.
+    - Please note that there is a major change in how Wordpress 5.9 deals with Widgets.
+There is a convoluted way in which it registers a new widget.
+Best way, for now, is to have the plugin widget active when upgarding to 5.9.
+I am trying to get my head around how this works!!

+ - **Version 3.0 Not released**
 - Version2.0.3.2
   - A fix for an open session error reported by the WordPress Site Health plugin.
   - A private mod for redirecting Social media logins. * Commented Out **